knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 ## Optional: Install a Broker layer:

-The tabs below expand to show instructions for installing the Broker layer.
+The following tabs expand to show instructions for installing the Broker layer.
 Follow the procedure for the Broker of your choice:

 <!-- This indentation is important for things to render properly. -->